nooxnet/smart-meter-mbus-dlms/readme.md

 My provider provides an online portal for the smart meter where I could download my decryption key.

 You can go through the rest of the config file.
 In the initial configuration MQTT is deactivated and only the first APDU (application protocol data unit) is read.
 So one data package.
+Then the script stops.
 The OBIS values are logged to the console.
 This is ideal for initial testing.

 ### Install missing Node Modules

 You need the following node modules.
 Most likely they are not yet installed on your system.

-- npm i serialport
+- `npm i serialport`
-- npm i config
+- `npm i config`
-- npm i smartmeter-obis
+- `npm i smartmeter-obis`
-- npm i mqtt
+- `npm i mqtt`

 ## Execute Script